Best Things To Do At Ground Zero In New York City

 Where the PATH Station once stood, destroyed after the 9/11 terrorist attacks, the WTC Central Station has been built by Spanish architect Santiago Calatrava.

-It is a huge and spectacular central station that connects numerous underground lines, trains and large buildings in the Financial District.
-What struck me most is that it is crowned by a glass and metal dome called The Oculus through which light can easily flow, illuminating the entire complex.
+It is a huge and spectacular central station that connects numerous underground and train lines and large buildings in the Financial District.
+It is crowned by a glass and metal dome called The Oculus through which light can easily flow, illuminating the entire complex.

-The truth is that it is very different from Grand Central Terminal, the most important railway station in Manhattan and, in my opinion, one of New York's architectural jewels, which dates from the 19th century.
-Although it is difficult to compare them, as they are very different in style.
-Each has its own charm, don't you think?
+The truth is that it is very different from taking a guided tour of Grand Central Terminal, the most important railway station in Manhattan and, in my opinion, one of New York's architectural jewels dating from the 19th century.
+Although it is difficult to compare them as they are very different in style.

 The Westfield World Trade Center Mall

-Just below the structure of The Oculus, which serves as a roof over the huge central lobby, is the Westfield World Trade Center Mall, a shopping centre with more than 50 shops (Apple Store, Lacoste, H&M, Pandora...) and several restaurants (Eataly, Shake Shack, Starbucks...) that replaced the old mall.) that replaced the World Trade Center Mall when it was destroyed in 9/11.
+Just below The Oculus structure is Westfield World Trade Center Mall, a shopping mall with over 50 shops and several restaurants (Eataly, Shake Shack, Starbucks...) that replaced the World Trade Center Mall when it was destroyed in 9/11.

-Westfield World Trade Center Mall is a great place to shop or take a snack break after a visit to Ground Zero in New York.
-How about a coffee, ice cream or a burger to get your strength back and continue your tour of the city?
+Westfield World Trade Center Mall is a great place to go shopping or to take a snack break after a visit to Ground Zero in New York City.

 8. Take a tour of the Financial District